nicolasdao/userin/README.md

 	console.log(context)
 })

-// Exposes an extra 'v1/'
+// [Optional] Exposes an extra 'v1/postman/collection.json' endpoint
-userIn.use(new Postman('userin-my-app'))
+// More about this topic in the Integration testing section. userIn.use(new Postman('userin-my-app'))

 app.use(userIn)